chriskush/hypotrochoids/ReadMe.md

-This repository contains OpenSCAD source code and ancillary supporting the construction of ring & pinion gears which are customized to permit drawing [hypotrochoids]() upon an underlying medium.
+This repository contains OpenSCAD source code and ancillary supporting the construction of ring & pinion gears which are customized to permit drawing [hypotrochoids](https://en.wikipedia.org/wiki/Hypotrochoid) upon an underlying medium.

 The appearance & petal count of the resulting curves depends on the relative numbers of gear teeth in the ring & pinion.

-A great debt is owed to Dr. Jörg Janssen for the `gears.scad` library.

 ## Contents